nickreyntjens/500_fps_raspberry_pi_global_shutter_cam/README.md

 # High-Speed Insect Tracking on Raspberry Pi 5

 This project evaluates the feasibility of tracking small insects—such as Colorado beetles—at over 500 frames per second (FPS) using a Raspberry Pi 5 with a global shutter camera.
-The ultimate goal is to develop a laser-based system capable of detecting and neutralizing pests with high precision, as part of photonic insecticides developements.
+The ultimate goal is to develop a laser-based system capable of detecting and neutralizing pests with high precision, as part of photonic insecticides developements (https://photonicinsecticides.com).

 ## Project Overview